framely/community/docs/guide/build-simple-chatbot.md

-# Build a simple chatbot
+# Build an echo chatbot
 This tutorial will guide you step-by-step through the process of building the same chatbot you played within the last guide.
 After completing this tutorial, you will be able to develop a [level 2](../essentials/5levels-cui.md#frame-with-slots) conversational experience, which is sufficient for allowing users to check your business hours or make a reservation.
 But let's start with a bit of background, as you will be using a new and more effective approach to build the chatbot.

 ## Background